bitrise-io/devcenter/_articles/en/reviews/signing-up-draft.md

 ## Signing up with a Git provider

-1. Go to the Sign up page by clicking Sign up! on the landing page of [bitrise.io](https://bitrise.io).
+1. Go to the Sign up page by clicking **Sign up** on the landing page of [bitrise.io](https://bitrise.io).
-2. Select a git provider you want to sign up with for authenticating yourself with these services.
+2. Select a git provider you want to sign up to authenticate yourself with these services.

    ![](/img/sign-up-git-email.jpg)